Charlotte Hornets - Fan perspective on the big talking points

 In recent years, I've stepped up my work as a credentialed media member, attending virtual media availabilities, games in Charlotte and this past July NBA Summer League in Las Vegas.
 It's safe to say the Hornets don't have the biggest media footprint or fanbase, but there is a small passionate group of fans in the UK.

 Despite the negative end to the year, I viewed last year as a success; the team finished 43-39 which is the first time since 2016 the franchise's overall record was over .500.
 That was achieved despite having the fourth-youngest roster in the league and missing their most experienced player in Gordon Hayward for half the season due to injury (again).
-I am more patient than most, so don't hold the play in loss against them too much, overall, that's why I gave them a B.
+I am more patient than most, so don't hold the play-in loss against them too much, overall, that's why I gave them a B.

 Charlotte have had the worst NBA off-season of any team in recent memory, and it's not even close.
 To their credit, most of the issues that arose were out of their control, the team were dealt a bad hand.
 Don't believe me?
 Well let's look at what has happened this summer: